 Round of 16 Champions League will air at 4pm ET, which is 1pm PT.

 - Catch all your favorites with our guide to the best sports streaming sites

-How to live stream Champions League in Canada for FREE
+How to live stream Champions League round of 16 in Canada for FREE

 For the 2019/20 season, live Champions League matches are broadcast in Canada by the ever-growing sports subscription service, DAZN.
 The channel will be live streaming every single game of the competition.